VINTAGE KITS ANNEX 5

 The June 2008 issue of Naval History devotes much of the issue to the Battle of the Atlantic; this is well worth obtaining from the U.S. Naval Institute at www.USNI.org.

-Example of Vintage toy submarine.
-This Marklin sub was sold at a 2012 Bertoia's auction; makes the above models look rather inexpensive, wouldn't you say?
+Examples of Vintage toy submarines.
+These Marklin subs were sold at a 2012 Bertoia's auction and a 2014 Galerie de Chartres auction; these prices (9600 Euros!) make the above models look rather inexpensive, wouldn't you say?

 Submariners are a special breed.
 Their environment, operating deep beneath the surface of the waves, is both unnatural and dangerous, and demands men of cool courage and exceptional quality.
 Prowling the depths like a mammoth shark, sometimes hunting, sometimes hunted, submarine crews live and fight, and sometimes die together, alone in the remote expanses of the world's great oceans.
 Regardless of national flag under which they sail, this small elite "Silent Service" is both feared and admired by all who sail the seas.